Herdade do Cebolal

 The Vale das Eguas wines are just two of many different cuvees produced on the estate.
 All viticulture at Herdade do Cebolal is organic and they use several interesting methods to enhance the soils including gathering seaweed from the nearby Atlantic and employing sheep to keep weeds trimmed and for the manure.
 To combat the effects of climate change, they are creating an agroforest around their vines which provides shade and sequesters rain water in the soil.
 They also keep bees so it’s important not to spray insecticides or use chemical herbicides.
 All grapes are hand harvested and the wines are fermented spontaneously.
 The wines are fermented in INOX and held 6 months before bottling.
 A modicum of sulpher is used only before bottling.

-The Val das Éguas Tinto is made from Touriga Nacional, Alicante Bouschet, and Syrah while the Branco is made with Fernão Pires, Antão Vaz, and Arinto.
+The Val das Éguas Tinto is made from Touriga Nacional, Alicante Bouschet, and Merlot while the Branco is made with Fernão Pires, Antão Vaz, and Arinto.